alekssan8183269-lang/bionic-fog-harvesting/README.md

 When you open this code, you are not just running a script—you are bridging the gap between advanced evolutionary physics and human survival.

-When you see with your own eyes that shifting a single number (`WIND_SPEED`) in your terminal instantly resizes the bionic geometry on your screen, prints a perfect new mesh, and suddenly adds **+20% or +30% more clean water** into a test cup in a dry village—you become hooked.
+When you see with your own eyes that shifting a single number (`WIND_SPEED`) in your terminal instantly resizes the bionic geometry on your screen, prints a perfect new mesh, and suddenly adds **+20% or +30% more clean water** into a test cup in a dry village—you see progress.
 You are no longer just a spectator; you are an engineer of reality.

 You hold the power to adapt the geometry of nature to your specific village, your local microclimate, and your exact 3D printer.
 This is where the void ends, and clean water begins.
 Run the loop: **Code ➡️ Print ➡️ Wax ➡️ Spray ➡️ Save Lives.**